 3. Serving professional needs with enhanced data transmission functionality

-I. The currently in-development Wireless File Transmitter WFT-E9 (regulatory approval pending), when used with the EOS-1D X Mark III, realizes more than twice the wireless image data transmission speed2 as its predecessor model, the WFT-E8 (released in April 2016).
+I. The currently in-development Wireless File Transmitter WFT-E9 (regulatory approval pending), when used with the EOS-1D X Mark III, faster wireless image data transmission speed than its predecessor model, the WFT-E8 (released in April 2016).
 What’s more, the WFT-E9 can also be used with the EOS C500 Mark II cinema camera (to be released in late December 2019).

 II.
 Serves as a connection to smartphones and other mobile devices via Wi-Fi and Bluetooth®3 .
 Also enables recording of GPS information at the location of image capture.

 III.
-When using a wired LAN connection, the WFT-E9 achieves more than twice the image data transmission speed2 of its predecessor model.
+When using a wired LAN connection, the WFT-E9 delivers enhanced image data transmission compared with its predecessor model.

 IV.
 Improved UI for establishing network connections.